-- NOTE: Hot removal or hot insertion of the NVMe PCIe SSDs in UEFI or pre-boot mode is not supported.
-In the operating system environment, hot-swapping two or more NVMe PCIe SSDs simultaneously is not supported. - (i) NOTE: Mixing of SATA drives and NVMe PCle SSDs in a virtual disk is not supported. - i NOTE: Ensure that you use only the S150 UEFI configuration utility to configure the NVMe PCle SSDs during preboot. - i NOTE: RAID configuration and boot from NVMe virtual disk is supported only in UEFI boot mode. - (i) NOTE: RAID configuration using Option ROM (OPROM) is not supported on systems with the NVMe PCIe SSD.
+- NOTE: Hot removal or hot insertion of the NVMe PCle SSDs in UEFI or pre-boot mode is not supported.
+In the operating system environment, hot-swapping two or more NVMe PCle SSDs simultaneously is not supported. - i NOTE: Mixing of SATA drives and NVMe PCle SSDs in a virtual disk is not supported. - NOTE: Ensure that you use only the S150 UEFI configuration utility to configure the NVMe PCle SSDs during preboot. - i NOTE: RAID configuration and boot from NVMe virtual disk is supported only in UEFI boot mode. - i NOTE: RAID configuration using Option ROM (OPROM) is not supported on systems with the NVMe PCle SSD. - NOTE: Software RAID limits the number of NVMe drives supported to 30 with a maximum of three (3) NVMe backplanes in a system.
+Therefore, in any system that supports more than three Software RAID supported backplanes, the Prepare to Remove operation is not supported by OMSA.